bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-09-14-newsletter.md

   wallets, and watch-only wallets without private keys.
-Before calling this function, read the [documentation][managing wallets] and be aware that there are some API differences between non-descriptor wallets and those that natively support descriptors.
+Before calling this function, read the [documentation][managing wallets] and be aware that there are some API differences between non-descriptor wallets and those that natively support descriptors. {% assign timestamp="34:44" %}

 <!-- TODO:harding to separate dual funding from interactive funding -->